bekk/bekk-christmas/post/java/garbage-collectors.md

 authors:
   - Nicklas Utgaard
 ---
 Garbage collection is a mechanism used in Java to free up unused memory.
 In order to achieve this it tracks all objects and determines which ones that safely can be removed from the heap.

-In this post we'll provide a short introduction to how it works, and some different implementations provided in by Java.
+When a Java process launches it allocates memory for the heap, metaspace (PermGen successor), JIT codecache, thread stacks, and shared libraries depending on how much memory is available to the process.
+When talking about garbage collections in Java it is natural to focus on the heap, though the metaspace and codecache are also subjected to garbage collection.

 <style>
 .c20_heapfig {